TUDelftGeodesy/ubxlogger/README.md

 given in the `docs/` folder.

 Scripts, executables and modified source code are available as releases on this Github repository.

+To install the UbxLogger software download the installation script, run and follow the instructions

+> curl -L https://github.com/hvandermarel/ubxlogger/raw/refs/heads/main/sys/ubxlogger_install_part1.sh -o install.sh \
+> ./install.sh

+For more information on the installation and configuring the software see the manuals.

 ## Copyright and licence